VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 A command is a request for the system to perform a task or an action.
 Commands are imperatives, for example **MakeRegistration**.
-In this bounded context, commands originate from the UI as a result either of the user initiating a request or from a workflow when the workflow is directing an aggregate to perform an action.
+In this bounded context, commands originate from the UI as a result either of the user initiating a request or from a workflow or a saga when the workflow or saga is directing an aggregate to perform an action.

 Commands are processed once, and once only by a single recipient.
 A command bus transports commands that command handlers then dispatch to